 Research Vessels Overview

-We manage, develop and promote the national research vessel RV Celtic Explorer and the deep-water Remotely Operated Vehicle Holland 1.
+We manage, develop and promote the national research vessels RV Celtic Explorer , RV Tom Crean , and the deep-water Remotely Operated Vehicle Holland 1.
 Our research vessel operations team handles all aspects of scheduling and survey planning from ship-time application stage through to pre and post cruise preparation.
-Contact us with any queries by email: firstname.lastname@example.org.
+Contact us with any queries by email: email@example.com.

-Here, you can view the RV Celtic Explorer's current and past annual schedules with summary information on the type of research being carried out, the chief scientist and institution conducting the survey.
+Here, you can view the RV Celtic Explorer's and RV Tom Crean's current and past annual schedules with summary information on the type of research being carried out, the chief scientist and institution conducting the survey.

-Interested in where the RV Celtic Explorer is currently?
+Interested in where the RV Celtic Explorer and RV Tom Crean are currently?
 You can track the vessels’ position using an interactive map to find out where it is, who is leading the survey and what type of activity they are conducting.
 You can also view the routes it has travelled all year.

 The RV Celtic Explorer is a 65.5m multi-purpose research vessel.
 The vessel can accommodate 35 personnel including 20-22 scientists.
 The Celtic Explorer is suitable for fisheries acoustic research, oceanographic, hydrographic and geological investigations and can also accommodate the ROV Holland I as well as other ROVs.
 The Celtic Explorer can spend up to 35 consecutive days at sea.

-The Tom Crean, Irelands new state-of-the-art multi-purpose marine research vessel due for completion in summer 2022 will replace the RV Celtic Voyager.
-Tom Crean is a 52.8 m multi-purpose research vessel which can accommodate 26 personnel, including 14 scientists and can spend 21 consecutive days at sea.
-It will undertake fisheries research, oceanographic and environmental research, seabed mapping surveys; as well as maintaining and deploying weather buoys, observational infrastructure and ROVs.
+The RV Tom Crean, Ireland's new state-of-the-art multi-purpose marine research vessel was delivered in 2022.
+The 52.8 metre vessel replaces the RV Celtic Voyager.
+RV Tom Crean can accommodate 26 personnel, and can spend 21 consecutive days at sea.
+The vessel can undertake fisheries, oceanographic and environmental research and seabed mapping surveys.

 The Marine Institute’s Remotely Operated Vehicle (ROV) Holland I is named after John Phillip Holland from Co.
 Clare, Ireland who was an early inventor and builder of submarines.
 Purchased in 2008 with the support of the European Regional Development Fund (ERDF) the Holland I can reach depths of up to 3000 metres and is fitted with high definition video and stills cameras.
 It is capable of picking up delicate samples from the seabed and is also able to accommodate a wide variety of scientific equipment.